xilix/OrganicBG/README.md

 It keeps the particle inside an area.
 It requires an area to keep inside and a way to keep inside. viewport is the whole area of the background html element. bounce it tells that the particle will bounce in the edge.
 It may also be stop and update. update make the particle to update it's state till it fits inside the area.

 content: ["viewport"]
+viewport is to talk about the boundry of the DOM element.
+The particle with fetch inside of this area.

 how: ["stop" | "bounce" | "die"]

   stop: stops the particle and put it on the closed boundry of the DOM element

   bounce: it flips the speed of the particle to bounce in the oposite direction of the closer boundry

   die: just make the particle to die and disaper

 **randomMovment**